snowplow/documentation/docs/destinations/forwarding-events/google-tag-manager-server-side/snowplow-tag-for-gtm-ss/snowplow-tag-configuration/advanced-event-settings/index.md

 });
 ```

-We are using the Snowplow GTM-SS Tag to forward it to our Snowplow pipeline, and we want to attach context entities.
+We are using the Snowplow GTM SS Tag to forward it to our Snowplow pipeline, and we want to attach context entities.
 For our example, let's say:

 - our `tutorial` Snowplow entity corresponds to this schema